As I want to solve this clue in the best places to see wildlife in Tanzania, I find myself lost reminiscing my younger beautiful years.

 Ruaha national park is two in one.

-The park itself hosts Usangu game reserve which is the beautiful mountainous wildlife area with astonishing view of grasslands, woodlands and miombo that happily act as a home for elephants, lions, leopards and buffalos just to name a few.
+The park itself hosts Usangu game reserve which is the beautiful mountainous wildlife area with an astonishing view of grasslands, woodlands, and miombo that happily act as a home for elephants, lions, leopards, and buffalos just to name a few.

 Speaking of the park itself, Ruaha national park;

-- Is the largest national park in Tanzania.
+- It is the largest national park in Tanzania.

-- It is one of Africa’s remaining most lions and elephants’ populated area with more than 2,000 lions.
+- It is one of Africa’s remaining most lions and elephants’ populated areas with more than 2,000 lions.

-- It is home to the Great Ruaha River which is one of the main tributaries of Rufiji River, the largest in East Africa which provide life to thousands of elephants.
+- It is home to the Great Ruaha River which is one of the main tributaries of Rufiji River, the largest in East Africa which provides life to thousands of elephants.

 Now there is this one this feature that makes Ruaha national park my favorite.

-It isn’t the truth that Ruaha is the best for viewing big prides of lion predating hence to enable the park to attract up to 21,000 visitors,
+It isn’t the truth that Ruaha is the best for viewing big pride of lion predating hence to enable the park to attract up to 21,000 visitors,

 Not even the fact that it is among the best places to enjoy viewing big packs of wild dogs,